Renee's groundbreaking book on engagement, Environmental Melancholia: Psychoanalytic Dimensions of Engagement, available as eBook or hardcover.:

 Knowing how people relate to change enables us to engage, mobilize, and inspire positive action.

-Innovating solutions to our most urgent challenges requires we be savvy about human behavior.
-We can no longer afford to not be.
-It is now time for us all to become fluent in what it means to be a human today.
+Our need to understand human behavior at the deepest levels is no longer an option, when it comes to meeting our most urgent ecological challenges.
+Innovating solutions, crafting engagement strategies and designing astute messaging all require a fundamental fluency in how people not only think, but feel about our changing world.
 Renee Lertzman knows how to turn our aspirations for a better world into actions that make a difference.
-She works with leaders in business, government, NGOs, and academia to develop innovative strategies, cutting-edge research, and transformative learning programs to effectively respond to one of the most profound challenges of our time.
+She works with leaders in business, government, NGOs, and academia to develop innovative research, insightful strategies, and transformative learning programs to effectively engage stakeholders in responding to the most profound challenges of our time.
+Learn more about Renee…